 I wanted something more aesthetic for my bujo, but wanted to keep it as colorful as I could.
 Here’s what I came up with;

 I love the rainbow heart bullet points!
 They’re just so cheerful and fun to look at.
-You may think that’s a bit too many bullet points if you mostly do larger projects, so you may decide to just do the one row of them if needed.
+You may think that’s a bit too many bullet points if you mostly do larger projects, so you may decide to just do the one column of them if needed.

-With the exception of April, I definitely needed that second row though!
+With the exception of April, I definitely needed that second column though!
 Here’s what it looked like once I filled in what I’d made so far this year.
 And yes, I do count SAL parts as separate finishes. =P

 My handwriting may not be the neatest, but there’s still just something about writing things down.
 Meditative, almost.